Bloggers have a love/hate relationship with Google – love the traffic but always want better rankings.

 1. Solid branding based in content

 This seems like quite an “airy” thing to mention in a post about SEO but it really has become something that Google is looking for since the deadly Panda update.
 And in all the recent tweaks to this algorithm we saw a big shift towards established brands and websites.

 What this indicates is that Google is really looking to send their customers to trusted sites only.
-Obviously they don’t want to send people to sketchy blogs with poor content, no visible author or company information, a free setup and loads of duplicate content!
+Obviously they don’t want to send people to sketchy blogs with poor content, no visible author or company information, and loads of duplicate content!

 The main thrust of the Panda update back in 2011 (and the subsequent tweaks) is that Google only wants websites with the highest quality content to make it to the top of the search results, even if all the other signals (like back links) are awesome.